akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 2: Santa Cruz to Monterey

-We left UC Santa Cruz at around 8 AM, after spending 20 minutes trying to fend off a few bizarrely hyper squirrels from the apartment balcony, where our bikes were parked.
+We left UC Santa Cruz at around 8 AM, after spending 20 minutes trying to fend off a few bizarrely hyper squirrels from the balcony where our bikes were parked.
 As we hoped, this was a really easy day--low mileage and little elevation gain--and we made it to Monterey by around 3 PM.
 After getting lunch at Ike's, we rented wetsuits and spent some time swimming at the beach!
 At night, we walked around the touristy parts and got some great vegan Mexican food at El Cantaro.

 {% include image.html filename="swimming.png" description="Swimming in Monterey!" maxpx=500 %}

 ### Day 3: Monterey to Big Sur

 This was our shortest day, so we took it really easy in the morning.
-We bought some [butt cream](https://www.amazon.com/Chamois-Buttr-Original-Anti-Chafe-Cream/dp/B000HZGTUS) (we _really_ needed it) and some groceries from Trader Joe's--we planned on staying in Big Sur the next day, so we needed enough food to last until the day after.
+We bought some [butt cream](https://www.amazon.com/Chamois-Buttr-Original-Anti-Chafe-Cream/dp/B000HZGTUS) (we _really_ needed it) and some groceries from Trader Joe's--we planned on staying in Big Sur the next day, so we needed enough food to last until dinner on Day 5.

 We weren't planning on it, but we took a detour through 17 Mile Drive, which was absolutely gorgeous.
 We stopped by the Safeway in Carmel-By-The-Sea to buy more groceries, and demolished a bag of pita bread and pastries for lunch.
 After a pretty rough climb (which wasn't fun with all the added weight), a stop to buy last-minute camping gear (skewers, foil, etc.), and a last-minute scare where we lost each other for an hour, we finally made it to the Pfeiffer Big Sur campground.
 Luckily, we had enough sunlight to set up camp.